piyushpatel2005/go-exploration/notes/maps/index.md

 ## Accessing elements of a Map in Go

-We can get values for a specific key using its keys.
+You can get values for a specific key using its keys.
 Just like arrays and slices we can use `[]` to access value associated with a key.

 **Example:**
 ```go